Francis Coventry

 Francis Coventry (/ˈkɒvəntri/; 1725–1759) was an English Anglican cleric and novelist, best known for The History of Pompey the Little.

 Life

-A native of Cambridgeshire, he was educated at Magdalene College, Cambridge, where he proceeded B.A.
-1748 and M.A.
-1752.
+A native of Cambridgeshire, he was educated at Magdalene College, Cambridge, where he acquired a B.A. in 1748 and M.A. in 1752.
 He was appointed by his kinsman the Earl of Coventry to the perpetual curacy of Edgware, and died of smallpox at Whitchurch.